Image

 Drug Crimes Lawyer Bates County, MO | Criminal Defense Attorneys in Bates County, MO | Combs Waterkotte

-Drug Crimes Lawyer in Bates County, MO: How is the Severity Determined?
+Drug Crimes Lawyer in Bates County, MO: What Affects the Severity of Your Charges?

 The seriousness of the penalties you face—whether it’s a misdemeanor or felony—depends on several factors, including:

-• Hurting your reputation within your Bates County, MO community.
+• A tarnished reputation in your Bates County, MO personal and professional circles.

 Drug Crimes Lawyer in Bates County, MO: Missouri’s Controlled Substances & Penalties